SublimeText/Helium/README.md

 Usage
 -----------------

-  0. (Outside of the editor) Start Jupyter notebook or create tunneling.
+  0. (Outside of the editor) Start Jupyter notebook server.
+Create a SSH tunnel to that if necessary.
-  1. Set url by `Hermes: Set URL` command (whose command name is `hermes_set_url`).
+  1. Connect to the server by `Hermes: Connect Server` command (whose command name is `hermes_connect_server`).
+Input the address of the Jupyter server and the token of the running process.
+You can write them in the preference.
   2. Connect to kernel.

     - If no kernel is running, start a kernel by `Hermes: Start Kernel` (whose command name is `hermes_start_kernel`)
     - If kernel exists, correspond the view to the kernel by `Hermes: Connect Kernel` (whose command name is `hermes_connect_kernel`)
+    - You will be required to input

   3. Play with Jupyter kernels.
+Commands below are shown only when the active view is connected to a Jupyter kernel.

     - Execute code by `Hermes: Execute Block` (whose command name is `hermes_execute_block`).
     - Get Object Inspection by `Hermes: Get Object Inspection` (whose command name is `hermes_get_object_inspection`).
     - You should be able to get autocomplete from the kernel from the time you connected.
 If you don't want autocomplete, set `"complete"` as `false` in setting file.
+    - You can restart, shutdown, and interrupt process via `Hermes: Restart Kernel`, `Hermes: Shutdown Kernel`, `Hermes: Interrupt Kernel` commands.

+  4. You can manipulate kernels by `Hermes: List Kernels` command.

 TODOs
 -----------------

-Now we plan to rename and refactor the commands as argued in #4 (working branch is #14).
-If you have any openion about it, feel free to express it in the issue.

-Other issues:

   - [ ] Moving cursor on execution.
   - [ ] Rearrange log messages.
 Make option to set logging level.